 - Fire and Retrieve Bolt– You will now aim for the ground directly in front of you, at a distance of approximately 3-5 yards.
 After doing so, disengage your crossbow’s safety, pull the trigger, and retrieve your bolt.

 The use of crossbow defuser device has become increasingly popular in recent years, which allows a crossbow to be decocked without being fired.

 This eliminates the need to carry a target in your vehicle or to purchase and inspect unloading bolts.

 - Remove Bolt– Begin by removing your bolt from your crossbow’s flight groove.
 The defuser cannot be used with a bolt in place.

 - Loosen Defuser Head Screws- There are a total of six screws present on the head of the defuser.
 Loosen these screws as needed to allow the adjustment fingers to move freely.

 - Install Defuser- Now position the defuser so that it rests on top of, and parallel to the crossbow’s flight barrel.
 Ensure that the end opposite the T-handle engages the retention brush.

 - Tighten Defuser Fingers- With the defuser in place, you will now adjust the fingers that were loosened in step #2.
 Ensure that these fingers are equally adjusted to make contact with the crossbow’s finger holes at the riser.
 Once proper fitment is achieved, tighten down all screws.

-The exact method that you use to decock your crossbow is a choice that is rooted in personal preference.
+The exact method you use to decock your crossbow is a choice rooted in personal preference.
 Whether you use a target, an unloading bolt, or a defuser, the most important concern is that you know how to decock your crossbow safely and efficiently.